riscv-europe/summit-website/site.src/pages/accomodation.md

 rest.
 Fasten your seatbelts and get ready to enjoy a one-of-a-kind stay at Barceló Sants.

-### Special Accomodation at the Barceló Sants for the RISC-V Summit Europe
+### Special Accommodation at the Barceló Sants for the RISC-V Summit Europe

 Take advantage of the preferential rates!